Eleanor Alice Burford: Literary agents and publishers

-Eleanor Hibbert enjoyed healthy, lifelong relationships with her literary agents and publishers, a rare feat in the publishing world.
+Eleanor Hibbert retained her literary agents and publishers throughout her professional life.
 She was represented in the United Kingdom by A.M.
 Heath Literary Agency and by McIntosh & Otis in the United States.
 Her long-time American agent was Patricia Schartle Myrer followed by Julie Fallowfield.

 London publisher Herbert Jenkins published 20 light romantic novels from 1941 to 1955 that Hibbert wrote under the pen name Eleanor Burford.
 The contract, initially for one book a year at an advance of £30 a title, was later revised to two books a year when the books proved successful.

 Mills and Boon, a London publisher that specialised in low-priced, paperback, romantic novels brought out 10 romance novels from 1956 to 1962 that Hibbert wrote under the pen name Eleanor Burford.

 Gerald G Swan published the first Jean Plaidy book in 1945 but every one after that was published by Robert Hale.
 Starting with Beyond the Blue Mountains (1948) and extending over the entire course of her lifetime, Robert Hale published a total of 90 Jean Plaidy books in hardcover with dust jackets illustrated by specialist artist Philip Gough.

 MacRae Smith Co. of Philadelphia published Jean Plaidy titles in the United States.
 Foreign language editions of Jean Plaidy books began appearing in 1956: in French by Éditions Robert Laffont, Paris; in Spanish by Guillermo Kraft Limitada, Buenos Aires; and in Dutch by Uitgeverij A.J.
 Luitingh, Amsterdam.